mayaforce/PackageBuilder/README.md

  -c,--connectprops <arg>        file containing environment connection
                                 parameters. sf.username, sf.password,
                                 sf.apiversion, sf.serverurl(see below)
- -a,--sf.apiversion <arg>       api version to use, will default to 53.0
+ -v,--sf.apiversion <arg>       api version to use, will default to 62.0
                                 sf.apiversion in property file -s,--sf.serverurl <arg>        server URL for the org (https://login.salesforce.com)
-                                sf.serverurl in property file -p,--sf.password <arg>         password for the org (t0pSecr3t) sf.password in property file -q,--sf.token <arg>            token for the org (t0pSecr3t) sf.password in property file -u,--sf.username <arg>         username for the org
+                                sf.serverurl in property file -p,--sf.password <arg>         password for the org (t0pSecr3t) sf.password in property file -q,--sf.token <arg>            User's access token for the org (t0pSecr3t) sf.token in property file -a,--sf.accessToken <arg>      An active session token.
+Used in CI/CD pipelines Not recommended to use in properties files.
+                                Does not require a username or password to function.
+ -u,--sf.username <arg>         username for the org
                                 (someuser@someorg.com)
-                                sf.username in property file" -t,--destination <arg>         directory where the generated package.xml will be written -m,--metadatatargetdir <arg>   Directory to download meta data source (different to where package.xml will go)
+                                sf.username in property file" -t,--destination <arg>         directory where the generated package.xml will be written -m,--metadatadir <arg>         Relative directory to download meta data source (different to where package.xml will go) to -o,--loglevel <arg>            output log level (INFO, FINE, FINER make sense) - defaults to INFO if not provided -d,--download                  directly download assets, removing the
-                                to
- -o,--loglevel <arg>            output log level (INFO, FINE, FINER make
-                                sense) - defaults to INFO if not provided -d,--download                  directly download assets, removing the